-- 8. Zoom back out to the full plot. - Tip: Click the Home (house) button at the bottom of the plot. - 9.
+- 10. Zoom back out to the full plot. - Tip: Click the Home (house) button at the bottom of the plot. - 11.
 In order to determine if we really have a single species across the peak, we will calculate the R_g and MW as a function of frame number.
-Right click on the filename in the Control Panel and select LC Series analysis to open the LC Series analysis panel. - Note: At the top of the control panel in this window, in the 'Series info' section you'll see several settings.
+Click on the "LC Analysis" button at the bottom of the Series control panel or right click on the filename in the Series control panel and select "LC Series analysis" to open the LC Series analysis panel. - Note: At the top of the control panel in this window, in the 'Series info' section you'll see several settings.
 If you had RNA instead of protein, you would use the Vc Mol. type menu to select that option.
-This affects the calculation of the molecular weight.
-You could also change the Vp density away from the default value, or change the averaging window (discussed below).
+This affects